MichaelBosello/f1tenth-RL/README.md

 ```

 ## Introduction
-In our experiment, we want to test *DQN* training directly in the *real world* through realistic 1/10 scale car prototypes capable of performing training in real-time.
-This allows us to explore the use of RL for autonomous driving in the physical world in a cheap and safe way.
-In this setting, the driver agent faces all the problems of a not simulated environment, including sensors noise and actuators’ unpredictability.
-We start with the implementation of DQN on the car, and then we try various alterations to improve performance like reward function engineering and hyper-parameters tuning
+_Abstract_ &mdash; Autonomous vehicles have received great attention in the last years, promising to impact a market worth billions.
+Nevertheless, the dream of fully autonomous cars has been delayed with current self-driving systems relying on complex processes coupled with supervised learning techniques.
+The deep reinforcement learning approach gives us newer possibilities to solve complex control tasks like the ones required by autonomous vehicles.
+It let the agent learn by interacting with the environment and from its mistakes.
+Unfortunately, RL is mainly applied in simulated environments, and transferring learning from simulations to the real world is a hard problem.
+In this paper, we use LIDAR data as input of a Deep Q-Network on a realistic 1/10 scale car prototype capable of performing training in real-time.
+The robot-driver learns how to run in race tracks by exploiting the experience gained through a mechanism of rewards that allow the agent to learn without human supervision.
+We provide a comparison of neural networks to find the best one for LIDAR data processing, two approaches to address the sim2real problem, and a detail of the performances of DQN in time-lap tasks for racing robots.

 ## Experiments

-In the end, the agent successfully learned a control policy, based on lidar data, to drive in a track.
+Three experiments have been performed (more details in the paper):

++ NN comparison experiment: compares the performance of 1D CNN, 2D CNN, and fully-connected networks when used to detect LIDAR data
++ Sim2real experiment, Training on the physical car: training the agent directly in the real world using real LIDAR data as input
++ Sim2real experiment, Transfer learning: training the agent in the simulator and use the model in F1tenth car without any retraining thanks to our LIDAR pre-processing algorithm
++ F1 racetracks experiment: demonstrates the race-performance, sample efficiency, and generalization capability of DQN through simulations in challenging F1 racetracks

 Tensorboard logging and trained models of experiments (of both real and simulated car) are provided in the release section.
 Maps used in simulated experiments are available in the */map* directory.
 If you want to use these maps, you must edit *simulator.launch* (see below) or copy the one provided in */map*

+F1 track maps came from [this](https://github.com/CPS-TUWien/racing_dreamer) GitHub repo.
+You can find more maps [here](https://github.com/f1tenth/f1tenth_racetracks)

+Sim2real experiments videos:

++ Training on the physical car

-A video showing the evolution of training and the evaluation of the real car is available [here](https://youtu.be/ardg7-7Pevw)
+    A video showing the evolution of training and the evaluation of the real car in the sim2real experiment is available [here](https://youtu.be/ardg7-7Pevw)

++ Transfer learning

+    Coming soon

 ![Evaluation run](img/run.gif)